 Configuration is the identification and naming of the component parts that make up the space communication system in order that a proper engineering management process can be applied to the development of those parts.

-The design and configuration processes are described fully in ECSS-E-ST-10 and ECSS-M-ST-40.
+The design and configuration processes are described in ECSS-E-ST-10 clause 5.4 and ECSS-M-ST-40.

 Implementation